stephenvfg/advanced-lane-finding/writeup.md

 **Link to [Project Rubric](https://review.udacity.com/#!/rubrics/571/view)**

-**All referenced source code is from the Jupyter notebook in this repostitory P2.ipynb**
 ---

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for my camera calibration and distortion correction is in the Jupyter notebook cells titled "Supporting Functions" and "Compute Calibration and Undistort Image".
-The  `calibrate ` function was created for this purpose.
+The  `calibrate` function was created for this purpose.

-In  `camera_cal ` there are several images of a 9 by 6 chessboard that we will use to calibrate the camera.
-I defined the  `calibrate ` function that takes as parameters the  `camera_cal/ ` directory path as well as the 9 by 6 dimensions of the chessboard.
+In  `camera_cal` there are several images of a 9 by 6 chessboard that we will use to calibrate the camera.
+I defined the  `calibrate` function that takes as parameters the  `camera_cal/` directory path as well as the 9 by 6 dimensions of the chessboard.

 ```
 calibrate('camera_cal/', 9, 6)
 ```

 This function defines an array of 9x6=54 (x,y,z) coordinates.
 We have an array of object points which will cycle from (0,0,0) to (8,5,0) representing the coordinates of the chessboard corners in the real world. (z is always 0 because the chessboard is flat.)
-For each chessboard image we will also use  `cv2.findChessboardCorners ` to find the (x,y,z) coordinates of the same corners.
+For each chessboard image we will also use  `cv2.findChessboardCorners` to find the (x,y,z) coordinates of the same corners.
 These image points will be paired with the earlier object points.

 The `calibrate` outputs `objpoints` and `imgpoints` will be used as parameters for `cv2.calibrateCamera()` to calculate the calibration coefficients `mtx` and `dist`.
 These coefficients are passed into  `cv2.undistort()` along with a test chessboard image to obtain the undistorted chessboard.